SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 • 1 INDICATIONS AND USAGE

-SUNLENCA, in combination with other antiretroviral(s), is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in heavily treatment-experienced adults with multidrug resistant HIV-1 infection failing their current antiretroviral regimen due to resistance, intolerance, or safety considerations.
+SUNLENCA, in combination with other antiretroviral(s), is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in heavily treatment-experienced adults with multidrug resistant HIV-1 whose current antiretroviral regimen is failing due to resistance, intolerance, or safety considerations.

 • 2 DOSAGE AND ADMINISTRATION

-SUNLENCA can be initiated using one of two recommended dosage regimens, see Table 1 and Table 2 below.
-Healthcare providers should determine the appropriate initiation regimen for the patient [see Clinical Pharmacology (12.3)].
-SUNLENCA oral tablets may be taken with or without food.
+SUNLENCA can be initiated using one of the two recommended dosage regimens in Table 1 and Table 2 below.
+Maintenance dosing is administered by subcutaneous injection every 6 months regardless of the initiation regimen.
+Healthcare providers should determine the appropriate initiation regimen for the patient.
+SUNLENCA oral tablets may be taken with or without food [see Clinical Pharmacology (12.3)].

 Table 1 Recommended Treatment Regimen for SUNLENCA Initiation and Maintenance, Option 1